PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Prompt Templates for PaLMR

 \textbf{Visual-Aware Scoring Mechanism.} To verify visual fidelity during the reasoning process, we implement an LLM-as-a-Judge metric on the training set.
 We employ Qwen3-30ba3b as the judge model to balance evaluation accuracy with computational efficiency.
 To align the reward signal with human judgment, we formulate the evaluation as a pairwise re-ranking task.
 As shown in Figure \ref{fig:judge_prompts_sys} and \ref{fig:judge_prompts_user}, the judge is provided with the question, the generated pseudo-visual ground truth (from Gemini), the current model rollout, and a pre-selected reference response from the base model.
 The judge evaluates the current rollout against the reference, explicitly conditioning its decision on the structured visual ground truth.
 This pipeline significantly improves the consistency of the scoring and the alignment rate with human preference.

 \textbf{Thinking prompt.} We design our prompt template following the format in EasyR1, wherein the user prompt explicitly specifies the required output structure, including the use of \verb|<think><\think>| and \verb|\boxed{}| tags to separate the reasoning process and the final answer as in Figure \ref{fig:think_prompt}.
-This prompt is appended to all training queries, not set as a system prompt.
+This prompt is appended to all queries for training samples, not set as a system prompt.